 Turmeric has been cultivated for over 5,000 years now, mostly on the Indian subcontinent, and it has long been associated with the divine for its many practical uses.
 Read on to learn all about growing turmeric at home following these easy guidelines.

 Turmeric is a perennial herb of the ginger family with large, oblong leaves, light yellow flowers, and an underground rhizome.
-Planted year-round in tropical regions and during the springtime in temperate zones, turmeric can be easily grown at home, taking into account the following considerations.
+Planted year-round in tropical regions and during the springtime in temperate zones, turmeric can be easily cultivated at home taking into account the following growing guidelines.

 Although many different soil types are permissible, turmeric grows best in well-drained, sandy soil that is rich in organic matter.
 It is also preferable to maintain a pH level of 6.0 - 6.5.
 For best results, dampen the soil prior to planting.